adamsilver/fdpb/05-Inbox-Management.md

 We can't wrap the anchor in the label either as there will be 2 interactive elements occuping the same space.
 That is, the label selects the checkbox and the link navigates to the email.

-We have three options available to us that will solve the problem.
+We have 3 options available to us that will solve the problem.
 Each of them have tradeoffs:

-- Use ARIA attributes to connect the information to the checkbox.
+- Use ARIA to connect the content to the checkbox.
-- Create a separate `label` and duplicate the information.
+- Duplicate the content inside a hidden label.
 - Wrap the contents in a `label` and associate it with the checkbox.

-### Use ARIA attributes
+### Use ARIA to connect the content to the checkbox.

 We could use `aria-describedby` or `aria-labelledby` to associate the information in the list item with the label.
-However, there are two problems.
+However, there are 2 problems:

-First, there is less support for ARIA attributes than there is labels.
+- ARIA has less support than using a label element.
 This is because ARIA came along relatively late in the day[^].
-Browsers and assistive technology that came before it won't understand the attributes.
+Browsers and assistive technology that came before it will ignore it.
 It's worth noting again, that the first rule of ARIA is not to use ARIA.
 Support is intertwined with inclusivity.
 If we can provide the same functionality natively without ARIA we should.

-Secondly, the size of the hit area is smaller.
+- Secondly, the size of the hit area is reduced.
 You'll recall from the first chapter that increasing the hit area helps those with fine motor impairments.
 We don't want to lose this feature if possible.
+And ARIA is an enhancement for those using screen readers.
+It doesn't affect the visual interaction.

 ### Duplicate the contents inside a hidden label

 We could duplicate the contents inside of a separate label.
 The problem is that the label needs to be visually hidden.
 This causes HTML bloat.
 And the extra noise could cause problems for those using a screen reader.
 Two problems we want to avoid.

 ### Wrap the contents in a label

 Instead of duplicating the contents inside a hidden label, we could wrap the contents in a label.
 Labels have excellent support and so there is no need for ARIA.
 By the same token, the entire row becomes clickable which maximises the hit area.

-So far so good, but this solution introduces some other problems:
+So far so good, but this solution introduces other problems.

-A label can't contain a link because you can't have two interactive elements occupying the same space in the interface.
+A label can't contain a link because you can't have two interactive elements occupying the same space.
 We'd have to remove the link, losing the ability to view the email in detail.

 We might consider using *modes*.
-We could place a separate button on the page that switches the mode between "read" mode and "edit" mode.
-Read mode will make the row a link and hide the checkbox.
-Edit mode will have a checkbox and will make the row a label.
+That is, a separate button, when clicked, switches the mode from ‘read’ mode and ‘edit’ mode.
+Read mode converts the row into a link and hides the checkbox.
+Edit mode shows a checkbox and converts the contents into a label.

 ![Modes](./images/modes.png)

 Modes work well, particulary if one mode is used far less.
-But if users are using both modes equally, then it might be undesirable to have to switch all the time.
+But if users are using both modes equally, then it might be undesirable to have to switch.
 Instead, we could add a *view* link at the end of each "row".
 The problem is that the most of the row is a label.
 Clicking it ticks the checkbox, instead of viewing the email.
-This seems somewhat undesirable.
+This may be undesirable.

 However, explicit actions are good.
 That's because dedicated actions are obvious and obvious is something that makes users feel awesome.
 We don't have to limit the row to contain just a *view* link.
 We can put the other actions within the row too.

 ![Actions in rows](./images/actions-in-rows.png)

-This works quite well.
+This works well.
 For those that want to quickly delete a single email, clicking the button is quicker than clicking the checkbox and then hitting the action button.

 The trade off is that the interface is full of buttons.
-[Only user testing can tell us which is best.
-I don't have any personal experience to draw on with regards to an inbox with multiple buttons, so we'll have to make a decision.]
+Only user testing can tell us which is best.
+I don't have any personal experience to draw on with regards to an inbox with multiple buttons, so we'll have to make a decision.

 ### Which to choose?

 Much to our collective frustration, *perfect* rarely exists in the design world.
 And in this case, there's probably not a *perfect* answer either.
 We'll duplicate the label and visually hide it.
-A bit of duplication never hurt anyone, and more importantly we have rationalised why we've made the choices we have.
+A bit of duplication seems to be the less of all the evils, and more importantly we have rationalised our decision thoroughly.

-HTML:

 ```HTML
 <fieldset class="inbox">